ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 </code-example>

-The existing AngularJS code works as before *and* you are ready to start adding Angular Classiccode.
+The existing AngularJS code works as before *and* you are ready to start adding Angular Classic code.

 ### Using Components and Injectables